 Do you ever feel like you have too much of some things and not enough of others?
 Perhaps too much clutter and not enough open space?
 Too much to do and not enough time to do it?
 Too much stress and not enough calm?

-If the “too much/too little” battle seems like a constant struggle, consider adopting lagom, a Swedish lifestyle that translates to “having just the right amount – not too much, and not too little.”
+If these challenges seem overwhelming, consider adopting lagom, a Swedish lifestyle that translates to “having just the right amount – not too much, and not too little.”

 Many believe that the word lagom comes from the time when Swedish farmers and Vikings shared drinks communally from the same horn or bowl.
 In this sense, lagom is seen as a force for good, connecting people to place and community, both crucial ingredients to the Swedish way of life.